 Kate Hudson Net Worth

 Kate Hudson Net Worth and Salary: Kate Hudson is an American actress, producer and entrepreneur who has a net worth of $80 million dollars.
 Kate rose to fame and prominence thanks to the 2001 film "Almost Famous".
+She went on to earn a fortune as one of the co-founders of subscription fashion company Fabletics.

-Early Life: She was born Kate Garry Hudson on April 19, 1979, in Los Angeles, California.
+She was born Kate Garry Hudson on April 19, 1979, in Los Angeles, California.
 Hudson is the daughter of actress Goldie Hawn and bears more than a passing resemblance to her famous mother.
 Her biological father is Bill Hudson, an actor, comedian, and musician.
 Her parents divorced when she was just 18 months old.
 She and her brother, fellow actor Oliver Hudson, were raised in Snowmass, Colorado and Pacific Palisades, California by her mother and Goldie Hawn's long-term boyfriend Kurt Russell.
 Kate considers Russell her only father and she has no relationship with her biological father.
 Hudson graduated from Crossroads College Preparatory School in Santa Monica in 1997.
 She was accepted to New York University but chose to instead pursue an acting career in lieu of a college degree.

-Acting Career: One of Kate's earliest roles came in 1996 when she made her TV debut on the Fox TV series Party of Five (1994-2000).
+One of Kate's earliest roles came in 1996 when she made her TV debut on the Fox TV series Party of Five (1994-2000).
 Although she only appeared in one episode titled "Spring Breaks: Part 1", this initial experience was enough to uphold her determination to develop a professional acting career of her own.
 Her film debut was in "Desert Blue" in 1998.
 However, it wasn't until 1999 that she started to attract public attention when critics lauded her brilliant portrayal of Cindy in "200 Cigarettes", even though the movie itself was a commercial disappointment.
 She received acclaim for supporting roles in "Gossip" and "Dr. T and the Women" which both were released in 2000.

 It was her performance in Cameron Crowe's 2001 film "Almost Famous" that proved she was set to follow her mother's footsteps in taking the film industry by storm.
 Hudson played Penny Lane, a devoted groupie to the fictional band Stillwater.
 This role not only made her famous, but it also fetched her a Golden Globe and several other major nominations, including a nomination for an Academy Award for Best Supporting Actress.